lonelyion/irz/README.md

 The aircon is an unknown type from Haier.
 May not be able to apply to your aircon.

+For details on this project, please visit [this post on my blog](https://www.lonelyion.com/2019/control-aircon-with-web-and-raspberrypi/) (Chinese only).

+I will probably not update this project in the future.

 # Todo
 + <del>Send IR commands with program parameters.</del> done
 + <del>Add web interface to control remotely.</del>Almost done